 An RMD is an amount you must withdraw each year once you turn 73.
 The following retirement plans have RMDs:

 - IRAs: Traditional, SEP, and SIMPLE

 - Traditional 401(k), 403(b), and 457 plans

 - Profit-sharing plans

 The deadline for taking your annual RMD is December 31.
-However, you can delay taking your first RMD until April 1 of the year after you turn 72.
-Keep in mind, if you do this, you’ll have to take your first and second RMD in the same year, possibly resulting in more income taxes than if you took both in different years.
+However, you can delay taking your first RMD until April 1 of the year after you turn 73.
+Remember, if you do this, you’ll have to take your first and second RMD in the same year, possibly resulting in more income taxes than if you took both in different years.

-Roth IRAs are fantastic.
-Besides the fact that all qualified withdrawals are tax-free, they do not have RMDs.
-You can leave the Roth IRA untouched until the cows come home, save it for an emergency, leave it to your heirs, or donate it to charity after you’re gone.
+Roth IRA, SIMPLE, SEP, and 401k are fantastic.
+Besides all qualified withdrawals being tax-free, they do not have RMDs.
+You can leave the Roth account untouched until the cows come home, save it for an emergency, leave it to your heirs, or donate it to charity after you’re gone.